What is the deadline for my application?

 What if I don’t meet the minimum qualifications?

-Students who do not meet the criteria for regular admission may be admitted by the School on a conditional basis.
+Students who do not meet the criteria for regular admission may be admitted on a conditional basis.
 Also, students who have graduated from a recognized, although non-accredited, institution may be admitted on a conditional basis.
 Students admitted on a conditional basis are permitted to register for up to 12 semester hours, identified by the faculty advisor as appropriate to the degree, and must earn at least a grade of "B" on each of those courses or risk removal of their status to pursue graduate study.
 Admission on a conditional basis is not routine and is determined by the Graduate Admissions Committee.

 How many students do you usually accept each year?